Technici4n/FastTransferLib/README.md

 * Inventory contents can be mutated at will by anyone, and the caller is responsible for calling `markDirty` when that happens.
 * The caller is responsible for fitting inserted items in the target inventory.
 * It is not possible to reliably insert in slots that can hold more than `maxCount` items.
-* It is not possible to optimize insertion or extracting for large inventories.
+* It is not possible to optimize insertion or extraction for large inventories.
 * And so on...

 ### IItemHandler